The answer is yes.

 What kind of greenhouse will I need?

 If you desire a year-round grow system, we recommend a Ceres greenhouse.
-Ceres’ greenhouses are passive solar and highly insulated, built from quality long lasting materials.
+Ceres’ greenhouses are passive solar and highly insulated, built from quality, long lasting materials.
 This means you can expect to save money on operating costs, energy bills, and replacing materials.
 A Ceres greenhouse uses 50% less energy than a traditional greenhouse and is able to capture 50%-100% more light.
+We have a couple of residential greenhouse options, like the BackYard Kit or the DIY greenhouse, depending on your budget, goals and how customizable you want your structure to be.
 If efficiency and longevity are priorities, opt for the best in the industry.
+Do you want more customized information for your backyard greenhouse project?
+Contact us today!